Skip to main content

 How a $10 CPC Cap Grew B2B MQLs 6x

-Starting constraint: A high-CPC B2B search account had to improve qualified lead flow without raising the CPC ceiling.
+Starting constraint: A B2B account needed more qualified leads without raising its $10 CPC cap.

-What was misleading: Form-fill volume did not tell the team which traffic was actually sales-qualified.
+What was misleading: Form volume did not show which traffic was sales-qualified.

-What changed: We rebuilt around search intent, lead quality, landing-page fit, and a stricter query path.
+What changed: The account was rebuilt around intent, lead quality, landing-page fit, and stricter queries.

 Result: The account produced 6x more qualified MQLs under the same $10 CPC cap.